6 Types of car insurance fraud

 Knowing that auto insurance fraud exists is the first step.
 To protect yourself, it is beneficial to know some additional ways to avoid these scams:

-- Opt for original manufacturing parts when getting your vehicle repaired to avoid counterfeit or cheap replacements.
+- Opt for original manufacturing parts: When getting your vehicle repaired, try to avoid counterfeit or cheap replacements.

-- Document all incidents, including accident damage, police reports and invoices.
+- Document all incidents: This includes accident damage, police reports and invoices.
 This could help in fighting future claim disputes.

-- If something seems suspicious, consider calling the police.
-For example, an individual who does not provide much information about themselves but expects personal, insurance or payment information from you could be cause for concern.
+- Look out for unusual behavior: If something seems suspicious, consider calling the police.
+For example, a fellow driver or a mechanic who does not provide much information about themselves but expects personal, insurance or payment information from you could be cause for concern.

-- Be suspicious of insurance prices that seem too good to be true.
-If you receive a much lower quote for car insurance than the competition, it could be a potential scam, or coverage filled with exclusions you will not discover until after you accept coverage.
+- Double-check prices: Be suspicious of insurance prices that seem too good to be true.
+If you receive a much lower quote for car insurance than the competition, it could be a potential scam or coverage filled with exclusions you will not discover until after you accept coverage.

 Frequently asked questions